In This Section

 Does it matter which physician I see?

-No. All of our physicians at Greensboro Orthopaedics are qualified to diagnose your injury or condition.
+No. All of our physicians at Greensboro Orthopaedics now EmergeOrtho Triad Region are qualified to diagnose your injury or condition.
 If your physician feels that you would benefit from further evaluation by one of their partners/specialists, your referral will be scheduled quickly.

 Which office locations do the physicians go to?

 All of our physicians have office hours at our Greensboro location.
-Select physicians have office hours at our Kernersville and Madison locations.
+Select physicians have office hours at our Madison location.

 Why is my physician only in the office on certain days?